IndiaReit marks part exits worth $80M with 2x returns

 (Edited by Prem Udayabhanu)

-Piramal Enterprises Ltd. (formerly Piramal Healthcare Ltd.) operates as an industrial conglomerate with business focuses on healthcare services, capital management, information management, glass, piramal realty and piramal foundation.
-It offers like pharma solutions like critical care, imaging, bio-orthopaedics and phytomedicines in healthcare.
-The firm also provides capital related services such as fund management, structured investment and indus growth partners.
+Piramal Enterprises Ltd. (formerly Piramal Healthcare Ltd.) is an industrial conglomerate company.
+It operates the businesses of healthcare services, capital management, information management, glass, piramal realty and piramal foundation.
+It also offers pharma solutions including critical care, imaging, bio-orthopaedics and phytomedicines in healthcare.
+The firm also provides capital related services such as fund management and structured investment.
 It also provides analytics services for the pharmaceutical, biotech, medical device, financial services and managed care industries.
 The company also offers glass packaging solutions to different industries like pharmaceuticals, specialty foods and beverages and cosmetics and perfumery, industries and services.
 The firm also manages piramal realty for real estate facilities and foundation for healthcare, education, water and women empowerment.
 The company was incorporated in 1947 and is based in Mumbai, Maharashtra.

 - D-Mart parent to float IPO; SoftBank faces US inquiry over alleged Arora conflicts